Is Toluna Legit – Or A Scam?

 Mini Review: Toluna is a highly popular survey site online, unfortunately it has also had a large number of complaints.
 While this is to be expected for such a large site it certainly suffers from the same problem a majority of survey sites all do – that you relentlessly do not qualify for surveys.

 The income potential is also very low.
-Toluna is not a scam, in my opinon, but if you’d like to make some reasonable money online – survey sites are not the way to go.
+Toluna is not a scam, in my opinon, but if you’d like to make some reasonable money online, survey sites are a great option.